-1 INTRODUCTION
+1 Introduction

 In every-day life we can observe the astonishing abilities of a kind of nature-made information processing systems, called "children".
-As designers of information processing computer systems which try to implement good visual and speech recognition features we have to admit that mother nature has already done better than us: The natural systems do not need (normally!) preprocessed, noise-free selected input or to be adjusted in convergence parameters.
-Since complex computer systems need such a data fault-tolerant, self organized user interface, we should ask impatiently: How can we implement a system giving rise to the same features?

-This paper tries to present the view for some of the questions, especially concerning the fault-tolerant, self-organized processing of features to symbols; but there all still many questions left open for future research.
+As designer of information- processing computer systems which tries to implement good visual and speech-recognition features we have to admit that mother nature has already done better than us: The natural systems do not need (normally!) preprocessed, noise-free selected input or to be adjusted in convergence parameters.
+Since complex computer systems need such a data fault-tolerant, self organized user interface, we should ask impatiently: How can we implement a system presenting the same features?
+This paper tries to present the view of some of the questions concerning the fault-tolerant, self-organized processing of features to symbols, but there all still many questions left open.
+On my opinion, we are still in the beginning of understanding how the brain works, so this disadvantage should be essential for the future research.

-Let us first look to known proportions of natural systems due to experimental observations.
+Let us first look to known proportions due to the experimental observations of natural systems.

-1) For the visual system, we know that the information, although intrinsically massively parallel, is processed sequentially in several areas of the brain, see e.g. [1].
-Fig. 1 shows the raw structure of different stages or layers.
+1) For the visual system, we know that the information, although intrinsically massivly parallel, is processed sequentially in several areas of the brain, see e.g. [17].
+Figure 1.1 shows the raw structure of different stages.